 This insurance protects a restoration contractor from financial loss due to fraudulent activities or a group of employees.
-The loss can result from the employee’s theft of money, securities, or other property of the employer.
+The loss can result from the employee’s theft of money, securities, or other employer property.

 Why do business owners need employee dishonesty insurance?

 Fraud and embezzlement in the workplace are on the rise.
-The Association of Certified Fraud Examiners (ACFE) estimates business losses $400 billion per year or about 6% of total annual revenue.
-Small companies can be especially affected by theft and embezzlement because they can’t afford extensive safeguards and aren’t large enough to absorb losses.
+The Association of Certified Fraud Examiners (ACFE) estimates business losses $400 billion per year or about 6% of annual revenue.
+Small companies can be significantly affected by theft and embezzlement because they can’t afford extensive safeguards and aren’t large enough to absorb losses.
 Workplace crime is carried out by employees 80% of the time.
 One in four employees who have committed fraud against their employer had been with the company for more than ten years.

 Is employee dishonesty insurance the same as a fidelity bond?

 Yes, in most cases, they are considered the same type of coverage.
 Employee dishonesty insurance is sometimes called crime coverage, employee dishonesty, fidelity bond, and crime-fidelity insurance.

 Who is covered under an employee dishonesty insurance policy?

 An employer is protected from theft by its employees.
 Also, employers are protected from covered losses due to burglary and destruction.
 The exact definition of “who” is covered is defined in the policy.
 Still, it should include all current or former employees, partners, members, directors, volunteers, trustees, seasonal employees, and temporary persons in your direction and control.

-What is covered under an employee dishonest policy?
+What is covered under a dishonest employee policy?

 Stand-alone policies are designed to cover employee thefts, robbery, and safe burglaries.
 Coverage can also include 1—forgery or alteration 2.
 Funds transfer fraud 3.
 Computer fraud, 4.
 Credit card fraud, 5.
 Money order and counterfeit fraud